Linguistics

 Hours: 24L

-A study of language endangerment and language revitalization efforts, focusing on Indigenous languages of Canada.
+A study of language endangerment and language revitalization efforts.
+The languages of focus will vary from year to year, depending on the instructor.
 Topics include language classification and a survey of major features of the languages, what it means for a language to be endangered, the factors that contribute to language shift, and efforts to reverse language shift, including discussion of literacy, documentary linguistics and dictionaries.

 Prerequisite: LIN101H1, LIN102H1 plus 2.0 credits at the 200+ level in LIN/JAL